Switching from conda to pixi

 Is pixi a full replacement for conda?

-• No conda activate by name.
 Pixi environments are tied to directories, not names.
-If you work across many one-off analyses, you may want to adopt the habit of creating a project directory per analysis.
+If you work across many one-off analyses, get in the habit of creating a project directory per analysis. pixi shell must be invoked from the project directory (though once activated, you can navigate freely).
+Tools installed with pixi global install are separate from project environments; think of them as your always-available utilities.

 AI tools were used in preparing background research for this post.